THE JEP AND JUDGES TRAINING

 Before you become a breed show judge you must have sufficient knowledge and experience of your breed.
 The Royal Kennel Club suggests a minimum of five years' involvement in pedigree dogs before stepping into the centre of the ring and officiating.

-A new system has been developed for the education, approval and listing of every level of judge, from those who aspire to judge, right through to open show judges, plus those who go on to award Challenge Certificates, judge championship show groups and best in show.
+The system has been developed for the education, approval and listing of every level of judge, from those who aspire to judge, right through to open show judges, plus those who go on to award Challenge Certificates, judge championship show groups and best in show.

 The Judges' Education Programme (JEP) introduces a structured and logical approach to the training of judges, incorporating a step-by-step approach.
 Royal Kennel Club Regulations implementing the Judges' Education Programme came into force on 1 January 2021.
 Seminars undertaken prior to this date can be accepted for use when progressing via the Judges Education Programme.
 However, judges are required to complete the criteria at each Judges' Education Programme level before moving on to the next.